chaandrey/telegram_bot_os/README.md

 3. There is also an option to get price for all saved collection - Get Price. (will fetch FP price for all collections user added)

+<b>How it works.<b>

+db_service

+Creates on table with below columns:
+  - chat_id (telegram chat id, unique per user)
+  - name (name of telegram user, can be not unique)
+  - collection (NFT collection added by user)
+  - current_price (FP for NFT collection)
+  - percentage (by default 0, on what FP change update user)
+  - timestamp (updated everytime when FP was updated)

+api_os.py

+Makes API calls to OpenSea:
+  - get_price.
+Fetch current FP for particular collection - "https://api.opensea.io/api/v1/collection/<collection name>"
+  - check_collection.
+Fetch collection name from OpenSea in order to verify if name is correct and exists.

+main.py